amritpyala

 archiving Sufi and Bhakti poetry and folk music in Pakistan

-Amrit Pyala is a project of paying witness to this rich tradition of poetry and song; of paying witness to the stories and metaphors of our land.
+Amrit Pyala is a project of paying witness to these practices that hold the stories of our land.

-Help us continue this journey by donating to our fundraiser.
+Help us continue this work by donating to our fundraiser.

 Sufi and Bhakti oral tradition is a river that cannot be caught—never fully.
 Our project concerns itself with “chand katre”—some drops of this surging, thrilling, & threatening river.